LizhenWangT/StyleAvatar/README.md

 ### Training and testing

-Train your styleavatar model or test the pretrained model or transfer the model to onnx then to tensorrt (TensorRT 8.5.3.1 with Cuda 11.3 on NVIDIA RTX 30xx)
+Train your styleavatar model or test the pretrained model or transfer the model to onnx then to tensorrt (TensorRT 8.5.3.1 with CUDA 11.3 on NVIDIA RTX 30xx)

 The training can start with the pretrained *model 0* or *model 1* above.
 ```